soniasu831/group18minussivahackathon/README.md

 **Direct Recommendation**

-Do use the generated CSV and visualization reports for prioritizing replacement.
-Do not delay interventions once thresholds for failure risk are reached.
+Use the generated CSV and visualization reports for prioritizing replacement and act promptly on interventions once thresholds for failure risk are reached.

 ### Import and Environmental Data Integration